dominicbeesley/blitter-vhdl-6502/src/hdl/modelC20K/doc/AndyC/README-FirstLight.md

 ## Build NoIce monitor ROM

-Requirements: gcc, make, cc65, perl, bin2hex
+Requirements: gcc, make, cc65, perl, srec_cat

-bin2hex is one of mine - https://github.com/dominicbeesley/hexutils give me a shout when / if the autotools stuff turns out to be broken...I've never got it to check into git then build nicely...
+~~bin2hex is one of mine - https://github.com/dominicbeesley/hexutils give me a shout when / if the autotools stuff turns out to be broken...I've never got it to check into git then build nicely...~~
+I've removed the need for bin2hex and it all now uses Motorola format hex and uses the more common tool srec_cat to produce it.

 ```